sarafen/charlie-docs/docs/configuration.md

 offset | start list offset by a number

 You can define as many loopers as you have need of.
 However, be careful.
-Loopers are available to all pages, which means they take up memory.
+Loopers are available to all pages, which means they take up memory.Therefore, it's also a good idea to keep your limit within reason.

-It's also a good idea to keep your limit within reason.
-If you have 300 blog posts on your site, it would not be a good idea to create a looper that has a limit of 250.